88-degrees/Book-of-Changes/en/appendix02s1.md

 3. 'The good fortune consequent on his ever maintaining firm correctness' is due to this,--that to the end no one will insult him.

-4. 'The place occupied by the fourth six, (divided),' affords ground for doubt (as to its subject); but '(as the subject of the third pursues) not as a robber, but as intent on a matrimonial alliance,' he will in the end have no grudge against him.
+4. 'The place occupied by the fourth `SIX`, (divided),' affords ground for doubt (as to its subject); but '(as the subject of the third pursues) not as a robber, but as intent on a matrimonial alliance,' he will in the end have no grudge against him.

 5. 'The good fortune falling to the fifth `SIX`, (divided); affords occasion for joy.